crestfalln/LabAssignments/README.md

 # LabAssignments
-Use make to create binaries in unix environment.
+Use make all to create binaries in unix environment.